Marxism: Epistemological and empirical

 Critics of Marxism claim that Marx's predictions have failed, with some pointing towards the GDP per capita generally increasing in capitalist economies compared to less market-oriented economics, the capitalist economies not suffering worsening economic crises leading to the overthrow of the capitalist system and communist revolutions not occurring in the most advanced capitalist nations, but instead in undeveloped regions.
 It has also been criticised for allegedly resulting in lower living standards in relation to capitalist countries, a claim that has been disputed.

 In his books, The Poverty of Historicism and Conjectures and Refutations, philosopher of science Karl Popper criticised the explanatory power and validity of historical materialism.
 Popper believed that Marxism had been initially scientific in that Marx had postulated a genuinely predictive theory.
 When these predictions were not borne out, Popper argues that the theory avoided falsification by adding ad hoc hypotheses that made it compatible with the facts.
 Because of this, Popper asserted, a theory that was initially genuinely scientific degenerated into pseudoscientific dogma.

-Anarchist and libertarian
+Anarchist

 Anarchism has had a strained relationship with Marxism.
 Anarchists and many non-Marxist libertarian socialists reject the need for a transitory state phase, claiming that socialism can only be established through decentralised, non-coercive organisation.
 Anarchist Mikhail Bakunin criticised Marx for his authoritarian bent.

-The phrases "barracks socialism" or "barracks communism" became shorthand for this critique, evoking the image of citizens' lives being as regimented as the lives of conscripts in barracks.
+Libertarian and classical liberal

+Libertarian and classical liberal economists argue that free markets are a precondition to individual freedom, and that socialism and communism's lack of free markets necessarily leads to authoritarianism.